-Park museums and historic sites plan to open June 8.
-More details to follow.
+Park museums and historic sites opened June 8.
+See details above.

 State park guests are encouraged to wear masks, practice social distancing, and follow the other CDC-recommended guidelines listed at KYcovid19.ky.gov.
 Facemasks are required in some locations (see July 10, 2020, entry above)

 We’ll keep you posted on other changes through this webpage.
 If you’re planning to visit a Kentucky State Park, we suggest you call in advance to check on hours and what’s open.

 We apologize for any inconvenience this may cause and look forward to you visiting a Kentucky State Park.
 For more about the coronavirus in Kentucky, visit www.KYCovid19.ky.gov